efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

     class MyMotor(Motor):
         class Config(Motor.Config):
-            is_in_target : IsInTarget.Config = IsInTarget.Config( node="stat.pos_error", sigma=0.05 )
+            is_arrived : IsArrived.Config = IsArrived.Config( node="stat.pos_error", sigma=0.05 )

-    m = MyMotor(address="opc.tcp://localos:4840", prefix="MAIN.Motor1")
+    with MyMotor(address="opc.tcp://localos:4840", prefix="MAIN.Motor1") as m:
-    m.connect()
-    m.is_in_target.get()
+        print( m.is_in_target.get() )

-Or if this is not suposed to be configurable one can include the property directly inside the class  :
+Or if this is not supposed to be configurable one can include the property directly inside the class  :

 .. code-block:: python

    class MyMotor(Motor):
-        is_in_target = IsInTarget.prop( node="stat.pos_error", sigma=0.05 )
+        is_arrived = IsArrived.prop( node="stat.pos_error", sigma=0.05 )

-Some usefull alias node are buitl-in like :
+Some useful alias node are built-in like :

 - :class:`pydevmgr_core.nodes.DequeList` which allow to fifo values of several nodes at each download.
-Usefull for plot for instance.
+Useful for plot for instance.
 - :class:`pydevmgr_core.nodes.DateTime`, :class:`pydevmgr_elt.nodes.UtcTime` to deal with time stamps
 - :class:`pydevmgr_core.nodes.AllTrue`, :class:`pydevmgr_core.nodes.AnyTrue`, :class:`pydevmgr_core.nodes.AllFalse`, :class:`pydevmgr_core.nodes.AnyFalse` to combine
   the logic of several nodes.